-Hypurrthyroid Treatment for Cats is located within Cat Hospital of Chicago on Chicago’s north side, and is owned by Dr. Colleen Currigan.
-Cat Hospital of Chicago has been providing cat friendly health care to Chicagoland cats for 19 years.
+Hypurrthyroid Treatment for Cats is located within VCA Cat Hospital of Chicago on Chicago’s north side, and is owned by Dr. Colleen Currigan.
+Cat Hospital of Chicago (now VCA Cat Hospital of Chicago) has been providing cat friendly health care to Chicagoland cats for over two decades.
 Dr. Currigan has been a practicing veterinarian at Cat Hospital of Chicago since the hospital opened its doors.
-All veterinarians working with Hypurrthyroid Treatment for Cats have practiced exclusively with cats their entire careers.
+All veterinarians working with Hypurrthyroid Treatment for Cats have practiced exclusively with cats their entire veterinary careers.

 What is hyperthyroidism?

 Hyperthyroidism is a condition resulting from secretion of excess thyroid hormone from the thyroid glands.
 In cats, this most often results from adenomatous hyperplasia (overgrowth) or adenoma (benign tumor) of the thyroid gland.
 Thyroid cancer (carcinoma) is a rare cause of hyperthyroidism in the cat.

 How do we treat hyperthyroidism at HYpurrTHYROID TREATMENT FOR CATS?

 At our treatment facility, we use radioiodine (I 131) therapy, which is a well-established effective, one-time treatment for hyperthyroidism.
 Radioiodine treatment is offered only at facilities with specialized nuclear medicine licenses.
 We were the first such treatment center within the Chicago city limits and are one of only two such facilities presently.